jinomial/laravel-dns/README.md

 # Laravel DNS

 A DNS service for Laravel.
-Use the DNS over HTTPS (DoH) or native driver it includes or create your own custom driver.
+Use the DNS over HTTPS (DoH) driver it includes or create your own custom driver.

 ## Installation